LukasNiessen/ArchUnitTS/README.md

 ---

 TODO: mention the big scope, eg not only file and folder based like most ts arch testing libararies, but you can test class wise, method wise, field wise, even line wise.

+TODO: mention due to the fact that export functionality is so customizable, you can include a cd process in your pipeline to deploy it to github/lab pages for example.